 Related: 5 Things I Wish I Knew as a Wannabe Flower Farmer

-A cut flower garden should have a nice mix of annual and perennial flowers for cutting to help ensure that there will be something to cut all season.
+In my opinion, a cut flower garden should have a nice mix of annual and perennial flowers for cutting to help ensure that there will be something to cut all season.
 Annual flowers will not come back again the following year they are planted but generally provide blooms all season long.
 Perennials will return every year once planted but usually have a much shorter bloom time.

 A good portion of annual flowers meant for cutting will also need to be seed-started anywhere from 4 to 10 weeks before you plant them outdoors.
 I go into more detail about the easiest annual flowers for beginners to grow here and provide detailed growing information in my book, Cut Flowers Made Simple.